Assault on Eda Sconce: Assault

 "...
-I, along with my officers and a ensign, had to stand in the open, so I was shot with a poisoned bullet through the arm, my captain lieutenant (Christenstein) was shot through the thigh, and my ensign was stabbed at the redoubt, as well as one of my officers..."
+I, along with my officers and an ensign, had to stand in the open, so I was shot with a poisoned bullet through the arm, my captain lieutenant (Christenstein) was shot through the thigh, and my ensign was stabbed at the redoubt, as well as one of my officers..."

 Fleming was also hit in the head with a sword, which led to him being led away from the Sconce during the evening.

 However, the luck began to turn.
-The Swedes with help from their cannons managed to repel the Norwegians.
-They quickly, however, came back and began a new attack, which was also repelled.
+The Swedes, with the help of their cannons, managed to repel the Norwegians.
+They quickly returned, however, and launched a new attack, which was also repelled.
 The Swedish success can be largely attributed to Oluf Pärsson, who effectively led the cannon fire.

 Aftermath

 Since the fighting lasted no more than two hours, the casualties were relatively small, the losses were as follows: